“…I followed the course of the music that I loved.”

 Not everyone that loves jazz has the gift to perform jazz.
 Some help comes from behind the scenes, in different ways.
 This week, we’re learning about a few of the women who have advocated for this art form, earning them the award of NEA Jazz Master.

 A lover of jazz music from an early age, Lorraine Gordon (1922 – 2018) left her mark on the jazz world through her interactions with many famous (and soon-to-be famous) jazz musicians in the recording world and at the Village Vanguard.
-Her first husband, Alfred Lion, was the co-founder of Blue-Note Records, and she worked with him in the 1940’s recording many jazz musicians.
-She even went to the Village Vanguard and made a case for Thelonious Monk to play there (before she was involved with Max Gordon, or the Village Vanguard itself).
-She later married Max Gordon, who owned the Village Vanguard, and she helped him with the club.
-From 1957 on, the Village Vanguard was THE place to go for jazz music.
+In the 1940’s, she and her first husband, Alfred Lion, co-founder Blue-Note Records, worked together, recording many jazz musicians.
+At one point, she went to the Village Vanguard to make a case for Thelonious Monk to play there (before her involvement with Max Gordon, or the Village Vanguard itself) and succeeded in securing him a gig.
+She later married Max Gordon, who owned the Village Vanguard, and helped him with the club, which was THE place to go for jazz music from 1957 on.
 After Max’s death in 1989, she took over ownership and operations of the club until retiring in 2012.
 In 2013, she was named a NEA Jazz Master for her Jazz Advocacy.

 Dorthaan Kirk is known as “Newark’s First Lady of Jazz,” having been a part of WGBO in Newark for over forty years.
 It is the only full-time jazz station in New York and New Jersey, and she was one of the original employees that launched it.
 In addition to her work at the station, she curates and produces various jazz activities in Newark and its surrounding areas, she works on jazz education for children, and she was involved in the early days of Jazz at Lincoln Center.
 She’s very conscious to that which artists may need or want, becoming a maternal figure in the jazz world.
 In 2020, Kirk was named a NEA Jazz Master for her involvement and contributions.